mjknj18/Stock-Market-Trend-Analysis/README.md

 # Stock Market Trend Analysis

-The goal of this project was to understand the overall annual change for individual stocks, using provided data from several years of stock market activity.
+The goal of this project was to identify the overall annual change for individual stocks, using provided data from several years of stock market activity.
 Since the baseline data was provided in Microsoft Excel, Visual Basic was used to clean and process the data, as well as calculate the desired outputs.

 ## Questions